 Abdulhadi Al-Khawaja (left) and Nabeel Rajab (right), former Directors of the BCHR marching during protests in Manama, Bahrain.

-Our Values The Bahrain Centre for Human Rights (BCHR) has a responsibility and commitment to defend people whose rights are violated.
-We aim to inspire hope and raise awareness to get people involved in documenting and reporting on human rights violations, and to stand up for their rights.
+The Bahrain Centre for Human Rights (BCHR) has a responsibility and commitment to defend people whose rights are violated. it aims to inspire hope and raise awareness to get people involved in documenting and reporting on human rights violations, and to stand up for their rights.

 Structure and Funding

-The 26-founding members include prominent doctors, lawyers, journalists, and NGO leaders, men and women.
-The vast majority of our operations are carried out in Bahrain, while a small ‘office in exile’, founded in 2011, is maintained in Copenhagen, Denmark, to coordinate our international advocacy program.
+The 26-founding members of the BCHR include prominent doctors, lawyers, journalists, and NGO leaders, men and women.
+The vast majority of its operations are carried out in Bahrain, while a small ‘office in exile’, founded in 2011, is maintained in Copenhagen, Denmark, to coordinate its international advocacy program.
 The BCHR currently receives a small amount of funding from the Sigrid Rausing Trust – a non-political charity based in the UK, dedicated to defending and promoting human rights – and the Bertha Foundation.
-Our staff is employed almost entirely on a voluntary basis.
-The current President is Nabeel Rajab, who had served a two year prison sentence for charges related to freedom of expression; and was released on 24 May 2014.
+The BCHR staff is employed almost entirely on a voluntary basis.
+The President in 2012 was Nabeel Rajab, who had served a two year prison sentence for charges related to freedom of expression; and was released on 24 May 2014.
 Rajab was sentenced to six months in prison for tweeting, upheld on appeal in 2015, and later freed in July 2015.
 Vice-President S. Yousif Al-Muhafdah is currently exiled in Germany.
 Most of the staff inside Bahrain remain anonymous, including a second Vice-President and the Documentation Team.
 Much of BCHR’s work is carried out on a voluntary basis.
 To read more about the BCHR’s Registration and Board of Directors click here.